kovrov/meta-signum/README.md

 ### Configuring

+After image is written to SD card, device is ready to be booted.
+If ethernet cable is connected, device's IP address should be displayed on the screen. `ssh` to the device as `root` without password.

 To configure TimeZone manually:

     ln -sf /usr/share/zoneinfo/America/Los_Angeles /etc/localtime
     /etc/init.d/ntpd stop
     ntpdate -s time.nist.gov
     /etc/init.d/ntpd start

+### Hacking

+Signum is the application that being started automatically when device is booted.
+The init script `/etc/init.d/signum` could be used stop or start the app.
+QML files are located in `/usr/share/signum/`.

 ## Qt5 Toolchain and SDK